Phonics at Randwick

 In order to be able to read the children not only need to know and recognise the sounds, but they also need to be able to blend the sounds together to form a word.
 This is part of every phonics session, as it is often a tricky thing for the children to master!

-We ask that you support by reading a little every day with your child, talking about the story and characters.
+We ask that you support by reading a little every day with your child, talking about the story, characters, predicting what migh happen next.
 There are usually ideas for things to ask or talk about on the front and back cover of the home reading books.

 Useful websites and apps: